MahdiAnvarii/ComputationalGenomics-Homeworks/README.md

 # ComputationalGenomics-Homeworks
-Homeworks of Computational Genomics, Spring 2025
+Homeworks of Computational Genomics
+Semester 8
+Department of Biotechnology
+University of Tehran